Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 {{%/accordion%}}

 {{%anchor take%}}

 # The Take Operation

-The `take` operations behave exactly like the corresponding `read` operations, except that the matching object is **removed from the space on one atomic operation.
-Two `take` operations will never return** copies of the same object, although if two equivalent objects were in the space the two `take` operations could return equivalent objects.
+The `take` operations behave exactly like the corresponding `read` operations, except that the matching object is removed from the Space on one atomic operation.
+Two `take` operations will never return copies of the same object, although if two equivalent objects were in the Space, the two `take` operations could return equivalent objects.

-If a `take` returns a non-null value, the object has been removed from the space, possibly within a transaction.
-This modifies the claims to once-only retrieval: A take is considered to be successful only if all enclosing transactions commit successfully.
+If a `take` returns a non-null value, then the object has been removed from the Space, possibly within a transaction.
+This modifies the claims to once-only retrieval; a take is considered to be successful only if all enclosing transactions commit successfully.

 If a `RemoteException` is thrown, the take may or may not have been successful.

-If an `UnusableEntryException` is thrown, the take `removed` the unusable object from the space.
+If an `UnusableEntryException` is thrown, the take `removed` the unusable object from the Space.

-If any other exception is thrown, the take did not occur, and no object was removed from the space.
+If any other exception is thrown, the take did not occur, and no object was removed from the Space.

-{{%note%}}
+{{%note "Note"%}}
-If you would like to take objects from the space in the same order they have been written into the space you should perform the take objects in a [FIFO mode](./fifo-support.html).
+If you want to take objects from the Space in the same order they were written to the Space, perform the take objects in [FIFO mode](./fifo-support.html).

-Taking an object from the space might generate [notifications](./notify-container-overview.html) to registered objects/queries.
+Taking an object from the space may generate [notifications](./notify-container-overview.html) to registered objects/queries.
 {{%/note%}}

 The take operation can be performed with the following options:

 - Template matching
-- By Id
+- By ID
 - By IdQuery
 - By SQLQuery

 {{%refer%}}
-To learn more about the different options refer to [Querying the Space](./querying-the-space.html)
+To learn more about the different options, refer to [Querying the Space](./querying-the-space.html).
 {{%/refer%}}

-Examples:
+**Example**

-The following example writes an `Employee` object into the space and removes it from the space :
+The following example writes an `Employee` object to the Space and removes it from the Space:

 ```java